 - Failing to take corrective action on the root cause of an issue

-Unlike minor non-conformances, major non-conformances will affect the certification status of your organization and may result in suspension or withdrawal of the certificate
+Unlike minor non-conformances, major non-conformances will affect the certification status of your organization and may result in suspension or withdrawal of the certificate.
+For VP Quality Assurance and Plant Managers, a single major non-conformance can trigger a spike in COPQ and require significant cross-functional effort to remediate.

 4 Tips to Prevent Non-Conformances